 Pyramids let you work one exercise through a broad rep range, say 15 to 3.
 Therefore, you can get the muscle-stimulating benefits of moderate or even high reps as well as the strength-boosting advantages of low reps.
-The progression also allows you to warmup, practice hitting the exercise’s best groove, and gauge your strength before going heavy.
+The set progression also allows you to warmup, practice hitting the exercise’s groove, and gauge your strength before going heavy.
 These reasons are why powerlifters frequently use pyramids to lay the foundation for their biggest lifts.

 You can also flip the script.
 A reverse pyramid is a progression of sets which grow lighter as the reps increase.
-Utilizing the same exercise and strength level as before, a reverse pyramid would look something like this:
+Utilizing the same exercise and strength level as before, a reverse pyramid would look like this:

 You’ll notice more has changed than the order.
 All the weights and/or reps have been altered, as well.
 We aren’t going as heavy on the heaviest set, because it comes first and is no longer to failure.
 Conversely, we’re going heavier for more reps on the lightest set, because it’s now the all-out finale.

 With a reverse pyramid, you lose the advantages of progressing to a strength-building, low-rep apex, but you gain the ability to push sets harder throughout.
 Also, a reverse pyramid should generate a greater pump than its traditional counterpart.
 Because you’re front-loading the heavy set, if that set is fewer than 10 reps do a warmup first.

 By immediately following an ascending pyramid for one exercise with a descending pyramid for the next exercise, you safely build up to your all-out pyramid set and then get an extended pump-out as you retreat back down via increasingly higher reps with the reverse pyramid.
 Therefore, you experience the power of both pyramids and reverse pyramids—a mathematical force that can add up to more strength and muscle.